Ellen Clark-King: Ordained ministry and career

 Clark-King was made a deacon in the Church of England in 1992.
-Following the volte to allow women to be ordained as priests in the Church of England, she was ordained to the priesthood in 1994 during a service at Hereford Cathedral.
+Following the vote to allow women to be ordained as priests in the Church of England, she was ordained to the priesthood in 1994 during a service at Hereford Cathedral.
 She served her curacy in a multi-church parish in the Diocese of Hereford from 1992 to 1995.
 Then, from 1995 to 2000, she was fellow and chaplain of Sidney Sussex College, Cambridge.
 In 2000, she moved to the Diocese of Newcastle, where she became a doctoral student and non-stipendiary minister.
 She was additionally assistant diocesan director of ordinands from 2001 to 2005.

 In 2005, Clark-King left the United Kingdom for the Anglican Church of Canada: she was looking for an inclusive church that was welcoming of LGBTQ clergy and accepted same-sex marriage.
 She served as associate pastor of Christ Church Cathedral, Vancouver between 2005 and 2012.
 She was additionally Archdeacon of Burrard from 2007 to 2014.
 From 2012 to 2014 and from 2015 to 2016, she was cathedral vicar of Christ Church Cathedral, Vancouver.
 For the 2014/15 academic year, she was director for Anglican formation at the Vancouver School of Theology.
+She was also an elected member of the General Synod of the Anglican Church of Canada.
 She took Canadian citizenship during her time in the country.

 In December 2016, she moved to the United States, where she became executive pastor and canon for social justice at Grace Cathedral, San Francisco in the Episcopal Diocese of California.
 She was promoted to vice-dean in September 2019.
+She was an elected member of the General Convention of the Episcopal Church in the United States of America.

 Having returned to the United Kingdom, she has been Dean of King's College London since December 2020: this is the most senior cleric of the university, and is tasked with overseeing the spiritual development and welfare of all its students and staff.
 She is the first woman to hold the post in the almost two centuries of the college's existence.
+She has additionally been a non-stipendiary minister at St Anne's Church, Soho in the Diocese of London since 2021, and a public preacher in the Diocese of Southwark since 2022.